 The Committee comprises three members, appointed by the Chief Commissioner.

-From 1 July 2021, the Committee can only consist of members who are officials of another Commonwealth entity and members who are not officials of any Commonwealth entity.
-The majority of members must be members who are not officials of any Commonwealth entity.
+The members may be officials of a Commonwealth entity other than the ATSB or persons who are not officials of any Commonwealth entity.
+Most members must be persons who are not officials of any Commonwealth entity.

 The Committee may have a temporary increase in the number of members as a result of staggering the rotation of members.